Naughty or nice? Companies making it onto our fund managers’ nice lists

 Within ethical investing parlance, these positive traits are collectively labelled as environmental, social and governance (ESG) characteristics.
 The gamut of issues is broad and may include reducing carbon emissions and fossil fuels, tempering exorbitant executive pay, introducing quotas for gender equality and diversity, improving emerging market labour conditions, eliminating corporate malpractice, committing to always act in customers’ best interests (for example, with the sale of financial products) and the list goes on.

 While these kinds of investments obviously become more subjective in nature, positive screening gives investors the chance to have their money make a difference, which many people like the idea of.

-Someone who put £10,000 into the UK stock market 10 years ago, would have £17,462 today¹.
-But that money would have been made across every industry, including tobacco — which has been the best performing industry by far over the past decade — and mining, where key oil majors such as Shell and BP have kept many investors’ income portfolios afloat.
+Someone who put £10,000 into the UK stock market 10 years ago, would have £21,651 today¹.
+But that money would have been made across every industry, including tobacco and mining, where key oil majors such as Shell and BP have kept many investors’ income portfolios afloat.

 Fortunately, there are some excellent ethical funds out there whose returns have beaten the market over the long term.
 Funds can be a good way to go if you want to build an ethical portfolio, as fund managers have the resource and the reach to really research the companies into which they invest and ensure they meet ethical criteria.

 Over the past 10 years, a £10,000 investment into the Elite Rated EdenTree Amity UK fund would now be worth £26,102 while the same into the Elite Rated Standard Life Investments UK Ethical fund would be worth £27,103².